Religious Freedom Restoration Act

+The law was passed in response to the United States Supreme Court's 1990 decision in Employment Division v.
+Smith, which held that "neutral laws of general applicability" that burden the free exercise of religion do not violate the First Amendment to the United States Constitution.
+RFRA requires that strict scrutiny be applied to any law that burdens religious freedom, providing that such a law may only be justified if it is the least restrictive means of pursuing a compelling government interest.

-RFRA, as applied to the states, was held unconstitutional by the United States Supreme Court in the City of Boerne v.
+While RFRA initially applied to both state and federal laws, its application to state governments was held unconstitutional by the Supreme Court in the City of Boerne v.
 Flores decision in 1997, which ruled that the RFRA is not a proper exercise of Congress's enforcement power.
 However, it continues to be applied to the federal government—for instance, in Gonzales v.
 O Centro Espírita Beneficente União do Vegetal (2006) and Burwell v.
 Hobby Lobby Stores, Inc. (2014).
-These cases did not consider whether Congress was violating the Establishment Clause if it carves out exemptions based on religious laws from federal laws and regulations that it itself has authorized.
 In response to City of Boerne v.
 Flores and other related RFR issues, twenty-one individual states have passed State Religious Freedom Restoration Acts that apply to state governments and local municipalities.

 Provisions

 This law reinstated the Sherbert Test, which was set forth by Sherbert v.
 Verner, and Wisconsin v.
 Yoder, mandating that strict scrutiny be used when determining whether the Free Exercise Clause of the First Amendment to the United States Constitution, guaranteeing religious freedom, has been violated.
 In the Religious Freedom Restoration Act, Congress states in its findings that a religiously neutral law can burden a religion just as much as one that was intended to interfere with religion; therefore, the Act states that the "Government shall not substantially burden a person's exercise of religion even if the burden results from a rule of general applicability."

 The law provided an exception if two conditions are met.
 First, the burden must be necessary for the "furtherance of a compelling government interest."
 Under strict scrutiny, a government interest is compelling when it is more than routine and does more than simply improve government efficiency.
 A compelling interest relates directly to core constitutional issues.
 The second condition is that the rule must be the least restrictive way in which to further the government interest.